Philip Grierson: Personal life

 Despite his prodigious volume of publications and onerous academic duties, Grierson was extremely sociable.
-He moved into St Michael's Court in the 1930s, and occupied the same set of rooms overlooking the Market Square in Cambridge after an interlude during the Second World War, when they were used by the Ministry of Agriculture, Fisheries and Food.
+He moved into St Michael's Court in the 1930s, and occupied the same set of rooms overlooking the Market Square in Cambridge after an interlude during World War 2, when they were used by the Ministry of Agriculture, Fisheries and Food.
 These rooms remained a hub of activity in college, constantly receiving visitors.
 Although he never married, Grierson had a great many friends in Cambridge and elsewhere, and would host sherry parties at the beginning of each year.

 During his time away from study, the cinema was one of Grierson's greatest interests.
 Evenings with friends in his later years would often begin with pizza (either at Pizza Express on Jesus Lane or, in summer, at Don Pasquale in the Market Square) and end with a movie in his rooms.
 As an undergraduate, he was secretary of the university's film society, and was such a regular cinema-goer that in the 1930s one local newspaper commented that the opening of an eighth cinema in Cambridge would give 'Mr Grierson of Caius the chance to visit a different cinema every day, and two on Sunday'.
 With the advent of video, he began to build up a collection of films in his rooms, which eventually included 2,000 items on video and DVD.
 Most had notes attached bearing Grierson's scathing initial thoughts jotted down after watching.
 Grierson's cinematic and literary tastes always inclined towards the exciting and adventurous: science fiction and horror were among his favourites.